1. Sturgeon Pool

 4. Lighthouse Park & Esopus Meadows Lighthouse

 The Esopus Meadows Lighthouse was built in 1871, replacing an earlier structure from 1839.
-It was added to the National Register of Historic Places in 1979, and in 1990, the Save Esopus Lighthouse Commission, which led a decades-long effort to restore the lighthouse.
+It was added to the National Register of Historic Places in 1979.
+In 1990 it was leased by the Save Esopus Lighthouse Commission, which had led a decades-long effort to restore the lighthouse.
+They took ownership in 2002.
 Tours are occasionally available for the lighthouse, but Scenic Hudson’s nearby Lighthouse Park is open year-round.

 5. Shaupeneak Ridge & Louisa Pond